 Rheumatoid arthritis and depression commonly occur together.
 Although this is known, people with rheumatoid arthritis often aren't screened for depression, so it may not be diagnosed or treated.
 Studies show that if depression occurring with rheumatoid arthritis isn't addressed, the treatment for rheumatoid arthritis itself can be less effective.

-It's unclear whether people with rheumatoid arthritis have a higher incidence of depression and anxiety as a result of their physical symptoms, or if depression is itself a symptom caused by the chronic, systemic inflammation of rheumatoid arthritis.
+It's unclear whether depression and anxiety in people with rheumatoid arthritis are a result of their physical symptoms, or if depression is yet another symptom caused by the chronic, systemic inflammation of rheumatoid arthritis.

 Researchers believe that people who had depression before the onset of rheumatoid arthritis may be less responsive to their rheumatoid arthritis treatment.
 More research is needed to determine the exact connection between all types of arthritis and depression.
 Left untreated, depression in people with rheumatoid arthritis may result in: